rmaia/msdichromatism/simspt2.md

 This is of course a basic statistical problem that has permeated the literature: when comparing two distributions you need to consider the distance between means *relative to within-group variation*.
 That's what a t-test is.
 In the multivariate case where your "unit" of measure is a distance that because harder but there are methods that allow you to test this (e.g. permuational MANOVA).

-Here I propose a two-tiered way of testing between color differences between two groups.
+Here I propose a two-tiered way of testing whether color differences exist between two groups.
 For two groups to be considered different, you need to answer "yes" to both these questions:

 1.  are the two groups distinguisheable in multivariate space? (tested by permutational MANOVA)
 2.  is the difference between these groups above the threshold value? (tested using mixed-models of between-group comparisons and estimating the average effect size and its confidence interval)

+### TODO

+-   get the centroid for each group, calculate distance between centroids, and between centroids and each point in that group; could be a measure of effect size?
+How would this relate to JNDs?
+(JND ratio would be dimensionless).

 Simulation definitions
 ----------------------